 Financial services contracts regime (FSCR)

-The Government has brought forward draft legislation implementing the financial services contracts regime (FSCR).
+The Government has brought forward legislation implementing the financial services contracts regime (FSCR).
 If the UK leaves the EU without a withdrawal agreement, this will enable firms who do not enter the temporary permissions regime to wind down their UK business in an orderly fashion.

 All firms should consider these issues and understand the impact they have on their firm.